ostis-ai/sc-machine/docs/CONTRIBUTING.md

 **Do not mix codestyle changes and any logical fixes in one commit.**

-All commit, that not applies to this rules, should be split by this rules.
-Another way they will be rejected with Pull request.
+All commits that not follow these rules should be split according to these rules.
+Otherwise they will be rejected with Pull Request.

 ***

 ## Pull request

-Each pull request with many changes, that not possible to review (excluding codestyle, rename changes), will be rejected.

 _**All commit, that not applies to these rules, should be split by these rules.
 Another way they will be rejected with Pull request.**_